Amazing Laguna Bacalar-The Lake of Seven Colors

 Planning a trip to Bacalar Lagoon

-Bacalar is a little more then a day trip from Playa Del Carmen since it is about 3 hours and 15 minute south towards Chetumal or 274 km.
-So planning an over night or a couple of days is good.
+Bacalar is a little more than a day trip from Playa Del Carmen since it is about 3 hours and 15-minute south towards Chetumal or 274 km.
+So, planning an overnight or a couple of days is good.

 How to get to Bacalar